TCP/IP text

 Moving forward, presuming both parties successfully concluded the aforementioned handshake, endpoints transition from a state of LISTENING to ESTABLISHED.
 This shift demarcates the instantiation of a fully functional TCP communication channel.

-This diagram visually represents the TCP connection lifecycle from a client’s perspective,
+This diagram visually represents the TCP connection lifecycle from a client’s perspective, delineating each state transition from initiation to termination. |

 TCP&UDP with Ports: